pisco-de-luz/Social-Project/README.md

 <img src="https://github.com/pisco-de-luz/Social-Project/blob/4311c8676f620b2a2a02716242866ea852a6016f/images/serial-stats.gif" height="300">

-<p>Everything worked perfectly and even though it was the rainy season, the kit was able to light the houses every night.
+<p>Everything worked as planned and even though it was the rainy season, the kit was able to light the houses every night.

 The kit has an adaptive system that reduces or increases the intensity of the lighting according to the amount of energy in the battery.</p>